 Fab: It stands for fragment antigen binding-site, which is found in the N-terminus region of an antibody.
 The two-variable regions form one antigen-binding site.

 - The antigen and antibody are denoted as Ag and Ab, and also termed as immunogen and immunoglobulin.

-- Antigens exist both inside and outside the human body, whereas antibodies form inside the human body.
+- Antigens exist both inside and outside the human body, whereas antibodies originate within the human body.

-- The major role of an antigen is to cause diseases or allergic reactions, whereas antibodies produce in response to a particular antigen that can cause lysis or precipitation of the antigenic substance.
+- The major role of an antigen is to cause diseases or allergic reactions, whereas antibodies produced in response to a particular antigen and it can cause lysis or precipitation of the antigenic substance.

-- Antigens are processed by different antigen presenting cells inside our body, whereas antibodies are processed or differentiated from the B lymphocytes.
+- Antigens are processed by the different antigen-presenting cells inside our body, whereas antibodies are processed or differentiated from the B lymphocytes.

-- The antigens possess high complexity in their structure, while the antibodies exists as Y-shaped structure.
+- The antigens possess a high complexity in their structure, while the antibodies exist as a Y-shaped structure.

-Therefore, we can conclude that the study of the antigens and antibodies helps us to determine the potency of the foreign body, and to know the kind of immunity developed in our body in reaction to that specific antigen.
+Therefore, we can conclude that the study of the antigens and antibodies can help us to determine the potency of the foreign body and the kind of immunity developed in our body in counter to that specific antigen.